carpentries/instructor-training/_episodes/21-carpentries.md

 > ## Who Does What
 >
-> Have a look at this form to match different Carpentries roles with short descriptions.
-If you are not sure about some of them or if you want to know more,
-> have a look at the descriptions on [The Carpentries community website][community-page].
+> Select one role from the list below that interests you.
+Using the the descriptions on [The Carpentries community website][community-page], write
-> Working on your own, match up the roles with the descriptions.
+> 1) a short definition of the role and 2) a question that you have (or that you imagine someone else might have) about the role.
 >
->> ## Solution
->> 1. Executive Council
+>1.
+Executive Council
->> 2. Mentors
+>2.
+Mentors
->> 3. Trainers
+>3.
+Trainers
->> 4. Instructors
->> 5. Lesson Developers
+>4.
+Lesson Developers
->> 6. Code of Conduct Committee
+>5.
+Code of Conduct Committee
->> 7. Instructor Development Committee
+>6.
+Instructor Development Committee
->> 8. Community Facilitators
+>7.
+Community Facilitators
-> {: .solution}
 > This exercise should take about 10 minutes.
 {: .challenge}